changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 3 - Order-to-Cash/README.md

     ![Alt text for image](./screenshot_assets/O2C_Validation_Agent/12.png)

-4. Now you can test the agent by clicking on the Quick Start prompt on the WxO chat.
+4. Now you can test the agent by clicking on the Quick Start prompt on the watsonx Orchestrate chat.
   - Click on Validate Purchase Order.

     ![Alt text for image](./screenshot_assets/O2C_Validation_Agent/13.png)